cretz/go-scrap/README.md

 [yet](https://github.com/golang/go/issues/20982).
 The easiest way to ensure this is with `rustup` by running `rustup default stable-x86_64-pc-windows-gnu` before building.

+Note: On Linux this needs the X11 XCB libraries with the Shm and RandR extensions.
+On Ubuntu (18.04+ since RandR must be >= 1.12) they are packages named `libx11-xcb-dev`, `libxcb-shm0-dev`, and `libxcb-randr0-dev` respectively.

 Now that the dependency is built, the library can be built.
 For example, take a screenshot:

     go run ./example/screenshot